 The interest paid by borrowers is earned by the suppliers of the asset.
-Because there are more suppliers, the interest rate they earn is proportionately lower; this is the liquidity effect.
+Because there are more suppliers, the interest rate they earn is proportionately lower; this measured by an asset’s Utilization Rate.

-1/20th by market) of the interest paid by borrowers is set aside as reserves, which provides a liquidity cushion, and is a safety mechanism in the liquidation process.
+Second, a portion of the interest paid by borrowers is set aside as Reserves, which acts as insurance and is controlled by COMP token-holders.

 How is interest calculated?

 The interest rates you see in the Interface are quoted as annual interest rates.
 Interest accrues each Ethereum block; every ~15 seconds, your balance will increase by